YDK-Solutions/ydk/sdk/cpp/core/docsgen/getting_started.rst

 Install prebuilt libraries
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-**Note:** libssh 0.8.0 and later `does not support <http://api.libssh.org/master/libssh_tutor_threads.html>`_ separate threading library, which is required for YDK.
-Please use libssh versions 0.7.x.

 **Ubuntu**

 Download and install YDK core library - `libydk`.
 You can install the library using prebuilt debian packages for Xenial and Bionic LTS distributions.